antonio-morales/Fuzzing101/Exercise 2/Readme.md

 ### Afl-clang-lto instrumentation

-Now we're going to build xpdf using **afl-clang-lto** as the compiler.
+Now we're going to build libexif using **afl-clang-lto** as the compiler.

 ```
 rm -r $HOME/fuzzing_libexif/install